gabrielmountains/VIX-Tracking-Fund-Construction/README.md

 <h4>Sources:</h4> Utilized Yahoo Finance to gather daily Open-High-Low-Close (OHLC) data for both the VIX index and the SPY (S&P 500 ETF), for understanding market and volatility.

-<h4>Adjustments:</h4> Distinguished between closing prices and adjusted closing prices, the latter of which accounts for dividends, stock splits, etc., oZering a truer reflection of stock value over time.
+<h4>Adjustments:</h4> Distinguished between closing prices and adjusted closing prices, the latter of which accounts for dividends, stock splits, etc., offering a truer reflection of stock value over time.

 <h3>Data Cleaning:</h3>